animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <td class="icon"><div class="title">
 Note
 </div></td>
-<td class="content">Other configuration settings (such as the Region’s
+<td class="content">Other configuration settings (such as the Region's
 <code>scope</code>) can also affect how data is managed.
 See
-{x-data-store-docs}/developing/region_options/storage_distribution_options.html[“Storage
+{x-data-store-docs}/developing/region_options/storage_distribution_options.html["Storage
-and Distribution Options”] in the GemFire User Guide for more details.</td>
+and Distribution Options"] in the GemFire User Guide for more details.</td>
 </tr>
 </tbody>